Dean of Global and Experiential ProgramsTufts University, MS

 Kelly knows a thing or two about design thinking, and not just because she is deeply engaged with current educational theory.
 Kelly’s college and graduate degrees are in engineering management, and that training has greatly influenced her approach to teaching and learning.
 “I love working at SA because we are one of the only places that not only talks about valuing the process of risk-taking, design, and prototyping —we really embody it.
 Those ideas are truly ingrained in our curriculum and our culture.”

-Kelly thrives in her role overseeing the development and execution of academic courses, Intersessions, and programs such as Connections and Outings.
+Kelly thrives in her role overseeing the development and execution of Exploratories, Intersessions, and programs that engage with our community.
 “The creativity of this position is truly unique,” she says, “and it helps that our school culture is a culture of YES—try it, let’s see what happens.
 Everyone is a learner here.”

-In her free time, Kelly is learning Korean (sometimes practicing her listening and comprehension by watching Korean soap operas).
-She loves to run the trails of Sonoma County with her dog, and spending time with her husband and two children.
+In her free time, Kelly is learning Korean (sometimes practicing her listening and comprehension by watching Korean dramas).
+She loves to run the trails of Sonoma County with her dogs, and spending time with her husband and two children.